Tipser/slate/docs-v3/script/source/includes/_components.md

 The complete list of HTML attributes related to modular product:

-- data-tipser-modular-product-id="..." - the top level element providing the context (all the other elements need to be nested below it)
+`data-tipser-modular-product` attribute is a marker for the top level element providing the product context (all the other elements need to be nested below it)

+The list of all of the supported modular product subcomponents:

 - data-tipser-modular-product-title
 - data-tipser-modular-product-buy-button
 - data-tipser-modular-product-price